 Sources of funding for student research vary across labs.
 In some cases, the student's research is closely allied with that of the major advisor and is funded via their/her grants.
 In other cases, students will find it necessary to obtain funding from outside sources for particular projects.
 Philosophies differ across advisors and it is wise to have an early and frank discussion with one's advisor about these issues.
+Additionally, the Office of Graduate and Postdoctoral Studies curates a database of grant opportunities that you can find at their website (graduate.rice.edu).
+Students should coordinate all proposal submissions with Diane Hatton, who can assist you in complying with the university guidelines and is also a resource for grant opportunities, budget templates, and other grant proposal components (rdh@rice.edu),

-- When applying for a fellowship or grant, students should consult Diane Hatton, Proposal Preparation Specialist, for specific proposal guidelines. - If a student is granted a fellowship or research grant, they should immediately notify Connie Myrick to assist in required paperwork to make the funds available from the granting agency.
+Once a student receives a fellowship or research grant, they should immediately notify Diane Hatton and Connie Myrick to complete any paperwork that might be required to make the funds available from the granting agency.